A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition

+\tc{The proposed method of this paper is different from the above multi-source domain adaptation methods that utilize source domain weight in the below three aspects:}

-Our work is different from the above ones in several key aspects.
-1) The source domain weight is adaptively adjusted through the margin disparity discrepancy estimated by auxiliary classifiers instead of optimized constantly by solving unconstrained problem \cite{chen2024multi}, which reduces the computation cost and enhances algorithm stability.
-2) The theory and algorithm of WMDD are based on each single source distribution instead of the whole multi-source class-conditionals \cite{yao2021multisource} or the whole multi-source joint distributions \cite{chen2023riemannian}.
-WMDD fully considers the differences between each source subject, which is beneficial for improving classification accuracy.
-3) The distribution disparity metric is margin disparity discrepancy that contains more generalization bound information, rather than maximum mean discrepancy \cite{yao2021multisource}, the Hellinger distance \cite{chen2023riemannian}, or Pearson divergence \cite{chen2024multi}.
-4) A lightweight network is employed to guarantee the real-time of classification, instead of using multiple complex networks \cite{wen2020domain,9791487} that is difficult to guarantee the real-time.
+\textbf{1) Weight determination:} The source domain weight is determined based on the estimated margin disparity discrepancy, instead of class prior distribution \cite{yan2017mind}, maximum likelihood estimation \cite{wen2024maximum} or sample correction \cite{9380556,hu2023swl}.
+Compared with the domain weight optimized constantly by solving unconstrained problem \cite{chen2024multi}, \tc{the proposed method can reduce the computation cost and enhance algorithm stability.}

+\textbf{2) Theoretical guarantee:} There are fewer complete theoretical guarantees and analysis in the above MUDA methods \cite{chen2024multi,wen2020domain,deng2023mixture,yan2017mind,yao2021multisource,wen2024maximum,9380556,hu2023swl}.
+We provide the complete theoretical guarantee for MUDA based on MDD theory.
+The theory of WMDD is based on each single source distribution instead of the whole multi-source class-conditionals \cite{yao2021multisource}. \tc{The theory of the proposed method of this paper fully considers the differences between each source domain, which is beneficial for improving classification accuracy.}

+\tx{\textbf{3) Discrepancy measurement and real-time:} The distribution disparity metric is margin disparity discrepancy that contains more generalization bound information, rather than maximum mean discrepancy \cite{yao2021multisource} or Pearson divergence \cite{chen2024multi}.
+A lightweight network is employed to guarantee the real-time of classification, instead of using multiple complex networks \cite{wen2020domain} that is difficult to guarantee the real-time.}